pnavin9/Bill-Data-Extractor/README.md

 python main.py
 ```

-4. Provide your API credentials when prompted.
+4. Provide your API credentials before hand.
 These credentials should be obtained from Adobe Extract.

 5. The extraction process will begin, and once completed, the extracted data will be saved in `output.csv` in the same directory as `main.py`.